cyberark/conjur-service-broker-go/README.md

 4.  #### Run Your Application

-    > **NOTE**: If you use the Org and Space layers to permit access to secrets, and those
+    > **NOTE**: If you use the Org and Space groups to permit access to secrets, and those
     > permissions are granted before pushing your application, this step is not required.
     > Your application will already have access to the secrets when it is initially pushed.